 Yes, GMOs Are Bad

-However, anecdotes and studies suggest at least the need for caution.
-GMOs such as common commodities corn and soybean carry toxics and spark allergies and other more serious, negative effects on animal and human health.
+- "GMOs, such as common commodities corn and soybean, carry toxics and spark allergies and other more serious, negative effects on animal and human health.
 In addition to the usual health and environmental effects of monocrops, GMOs by their nature refract and sharpen these effects by creating organisms that are single purpose, not multifunctional, and reducing their adaptability."Cynthia Pansing – CEO and Principal Partner, Changing Tastes

 Image: ANNECORDON / iStock.